HomeBlog › PregnancyApp.com vs Flo

 Myth: “Flo is only for periods, so it can’t be used in pregnancy.”

-Fact: Flo includes pregnancy mode features, but the depth of pregnancy-first tools varies by plan and region.
+Fact: Flo includes pregnancy mode features, but the depth of pregnancy-first tools varies by plan, region, and app version.

 Myth: “Any pregnancy tracker can tell you when labor will start.”